 Overview

+One goal of the documentation alignment initiative is to review the documentation available for users, engagement, site, VO and security administrators and training schools and identify areas where we can make more consistent, complete and aligned information

+Another goal is to improve the structure and maintenance of the twiki web site itself.
 The existing twiki-based documentation is in a mixed state.
 Some twiki webs contain documentation from working groups in various developmental stages and degrees of quality.
 Some have been carefully reviewed and of are relatively high quality.

+A third goal is to provide ways for dynamic comment and editing integrated into the information structure in order to enable the readership of the pages to make immediate contributions when they find missing, incorrect or misleading information as they actually read and use the web pages.

 Processes for Creation and Review of Documents

 In the ReleaseDocumentation web, we have a framework for assigning “Responsibles” and assigned “Reviewers”.
 This is accomplished with twiki directives at the bottom of the document, and an automated summary page giving a snapshot.
 This framework should be reviewed, and processes around creation and reviewing better defined.